satadrubasu/python-devops/python3-packages.md

    >  ./basepython3/bin/deactivate.sh

-To create a dump of an environment with current state of dependencies.
-This will create a new file called __requirements.txt__.
+#### To create a dump of an env with current state of dependencies.
+Create a new file  __requirements.txt__.
   > python -m pip freeze > requirements.txt

  To import the dependencies used in another environment to current use the requirements.txt as
   > python -m pip install -r requirements.txt

 #### 2.1 Projects and VirtualEnvs